mushi333/2021-FIT4003-SBSE-for-self-driving-cars/README.md

 pip install ast-toolbox
 python setup.py install
 ```
-follow step 5 & 6 in the ast-toolbox tutorial of the documentation for the rest of the steps
+follow step 5 & 6 in the ast-toolbox tutorial of the documentation for the rest of the steps.
+Alternatively, you can follow these steps in the PyCharm IDE to run the application by using venv.

+### **Steps to run app.py through PyCharm**
+* Create new PyCharm project
+* Install the needed dependencies from above
+* Modify app.py to suit your requirements
+* Run app.py